-Civil assault occurs when someone intentionally puts someone else in fear or apprehension of a physical touching.
+Civil assault occurs when someone intentionally puts someone else in fear or apprehension of physical touching.
 The physical touching does not need to actually occur.
 Civil battery occurs when someone intentionally touches someone else, thereby causing harm.
 You may also be able to bring a claim for intentional infliction of emotional distress.
 This happens if someone’s extreme and outrageous behavior causes severe emotional distress, bodily harm, or mental trauma.
 The defendant must have acted intentionally or recklessly.
-While there need not be bodily harm to support an IIED claim, in many cases of sexual abuse there is bodily harm, and a successful plaintiff can potentially recover compensation for both physical and emotional harm.
+While there need not be bodily harm to support a claim, in many cases of sexual abuse, there is bodily harm.
+A plaintiff can potentially recover compensation for both physical and emotional harm.

-In some cases, you may be able to hold the doctor's employer responsible for its negligence with regard to an employee doctor.
+In some cases, you may be able to hold the doctor's employer responsible for its negligence.
 For example, a claim for negligent hiring may arise if an employer places an employee in a position to cause a foreseeable injury that the victim probably would have been able to avoid had the employer used reasonable care in supervising the employee.
 It is essential that the employer knew or should have known that the employee had a propensity for the actions that caused harm to the victim.
-You may be able to hold a medical practice responsible for negligent hiring if you can show that the doctor who harmed you has a history of licensing violations or sexual abuse complaints filed against him or her, but the practice hired the doctor anyway.
+You may be able to hold a medical practice responsible for negligent hiring if you can show that the doctor who harmed you has a history of licensing violations or sexual abuse complaints filed against them but the practice hired the doctor anyway.